Nikon D7200 vs Panasonic GX850

 It is notable that the D7200 has a hotshoe, while the GX850 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the D7200 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the D7200 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the D7200 was succeeded by the Nikon D7500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Panasonic websites.
+Further information on the features and operation of the D7200 and GX850 can be found, respectively, in the Nikon D7200 Manual (free pdf) or the online Panasonic GX850 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D7200 or the Panasonic GX850 – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.